jchapuis/akka-persistent-entity/README.md

   def completeRide(rideID: Ride.ID): F[CompleteRideReply]
 }
 ```
-We have kept this exe have made it very simple here and directly transposed our command "language" into a set of functions, and kept the reply types.
-Such a repository trait is the entry point for the rest of domain code to send command and deal with replies.
+We have kept this example very simple and directly transposed our command "language" into a set of functions, and kept the reply types.
 In a real case, we would typically transpose command reply types into some other types, typically distinguishing error from success more clearly with `Either`.

 ### Testing
-It follows from this abstraction and separation of concerns that entity business logic requires minimal test setup, and distinct behavioural aspects can be covered in isolation:
+Thanks to abstraction and separation of concerns, our command business logic requires minimal test setup, and distinct behavioural aspects can be covered in isolation:
  - command replies according to command parameters and entity states
  - generated events according to entity state and commands
  - resulting entity states from stimulating event applier with events